Network Plan Part 15 - NCore, Acid Deposition, Proposed Changes, New Sites

 8.2.2 New York State Ambient Mercury Baseline Study

 New York has established regulations to control mercury from coal-fired powered plants in a two-phase approach, with Phase I taking effect on January 1, 2010 and Phase II taking effect on January 1, 2015.
 The goal of Phase I is to reduce power plant emissions by 50% from 1999 levels, and preliminary indications are that these emissions have actually been reduced by about 65%.
 Phase II calls for 90% emission cuts.
 In order to track the progress of in- and out-of-state emissions reductions, the NYSDEC seeks to continue operation and maintenance of mercury wet deposition samplers and speciated Tekran systems.

-In 2008 NYSDEC was awarded an EPA grant to conduct this study at two existing urban sites: New York Botanical Garden in the Bronx (AQS Number: 36-005-0083), and Rochester (AQS Number: 36-055-1007) for a period of two years.
+In 2008, NYSDEC was awarded an EPA grant to conduct this study at two existing urban sites: New York Botanical Garden in the Bronx (AQS Number: 36-005-0083), and Rochester (AQS Number: 36-055-1007) for a period of two years.
 The Tekran Model 2537B, 1130 and 1135 Mercury Speciation Units were used to measure elemental, reactive gaseous and particle bound mercury species in the ambient air.
 The wet deposition collector system, manufactured by N-CON Systems Co.
 Inc., and equipped with an ETI NOAH IV Precipitation Gauge was collocated at each site.
 The field data collection concluded in the fall of 2010.
 The results of the study were presented at the National Air Toxics Monitoring and Data Analysis Workshop in April 2011.
 The final report was submitted to the EPA in May 2011.
-The NYSDEC is seeking additional funding sources to continue data collection at these sites.
+The NYSDEC has utilized funds from the Great Lakes Acid Deposition (GLAD) Program which focuses on tracking persistent biological toxins to continue the operation of these sites.